Hans of Antwerp: Career

-A portrait by Hans Holbein the younger dated 1532 in the Royal Collection, and a portrait miniature in the V&A have been sometime been identified as him.
+A portrait by Hans Holbein the Younger dated 1532 in the Royal Collection, and a portrait miniature in the V&A have been sometime been identified as him.
 "Holbein had portrayed Van der Gow in 1532, firmly documenting the goldsmith's association with the Steelyard by naming it in the inscription on the letter held in the sitter's hands."

-On 7 October, 1543 Hans was one of four men who witnessed Hans Holbein's will.
+On 7 October 1543 Hans was one of four men who witnessed Hans Holbein's will.
 Holbein owed him £6.
 On 29 November he appeared before John Croke in the Commissary Court to execute his late friend's will.

 A gold girdle book cover in the British Museum is attributed to him.
 The enamelled inscriptions follow (with some errors) the Great Bible of 1539.
 It depicts in enamel the story of the brazen serpent on one side, and on the other, the Judgement of Solomon.
+The girdle book's original contents were replaced with a 1574 edition of Elizabeth Tyrwhitt's Morning and Evening Prayers.

 A similar girdle book is depicted in a 1592 portrait of Elizabeth, Philippa, or Joan Speke from Somerset, evidently wearing a treasured heirloom.
-The girdle book attributed to Hans of Antwerp was updated for use with a book published in 1574.
+Traditionally, Anne Boleyn was said to have given girdle books to her gentlewomen.

-In 1547 he worked with another goldsmith, Peter Anderson, to supply gilt plate to Henry VIII.
+In 1547, Hans worked with another goldsmith, Peter Anderson, to supply gilt plate to Henry VIII.